 Courses in Advanced French

-For an additional fee of approximately 1280 Euros, UVA students who have not completed the prerequisiste of FREN 3032 (The Reading and Writing of Texts) have the option of enrolling in an entire semester of 3000-level advanced coursework in French during the regular academic year.
+For an additional fee of 1500 Euros, UVA students who have not completed the prerequisiste of FREN 3032 (The Reading and Writing of Texts) have the option of enrolling in an entire semester of 3000-level advanced coursework in French during the regular academic year.
 These courses are offered under the auspices of the Université Lumière Lyon 2's highly reputed International Center for the Study of French (CIEF - Centre international d'etudes francaises).

 All students have the option of taking a not-for-credit advanced French language class at the CIEF.
 This class meets for two hours each week throughout the semester and is free of charge.